AguaClara/humic_acid/Humic Acid Spring 2019 Report.md

 #### Matthew Lee, Walter Guardado, Carolyn Wang
 #### March 15, 2019

+**[Sidney: Hey team!
+I'm going to making comments in these bolded brackets.]**

+**[I see that you have deleted my comments from your last report submission.
+PLEASE DO NOT DELETE GRADER COMMENTS.
+We need you to keep them in the report so that we can look back and check that you have addressed them.
+Once we see that you have addressed our comments, we will delete them ourselves.]**

+**[Overall: Hey friends!
+Some general comments for the whole report... please go back an proofread thoroughly for consistency and grammar issues.
+Also, sometimes you guys capitalize words like humic acid, clay, turbidity, etc. which is not necessary.
+Remember to label all of your tables and figures correctly and refer to them in the text.
+If you don't refer to them in the text, it is not clear which sections of your report go with which figure.]**

 ## Abstract
 Samples of HA at 5 mg/L, 10 mg/L and 15 mg/L and concentrations of clay at 10 NTU, 100 NTU and 100 NTU are tested separately to find the respective absorbances.
 The individual absorbances recorded are used to compare with the mixture of different concentrations of clay and HA to find the additive aspects of the mixture.

+**[Talk a little bit about why your team is doing these tests because otherwise the abstract sounds jarring.]**

 ## Introduction
 Natural Organic Matter (NOM) exists in ground and surface waters with various chemical compositions.
 It is dipolar, which means that it is an electrically neutral molecule carrying a positive and negative charge.
 This characteristic allows intermolecular forces with neighboring molecules.
 NOM can serve as a nutrient for bacteria, viruses, and pathogens, encouraging their re-germination processes.
 Additionally, NOM produces carcinogenic by-products during the degradation process.
 It then becomes imperative to remove NOM in water.
 The amount of NOM in raw water supplies is greater in areas such as Northern Europe and North America.
 However, there isn't a robust model predicting how NOM behaves in water and thus, there are not effective treatment methods for NOM removal.
 Limited knowledge in this area affects drinking water treatment significantly.
 Many researchers believe the role of NOM in water might call for a need to increase coagulant doses.